Introduction

 You must:

-• have a legitimate reason for needing the BEUL
+• have a legitimate reason for using explosives and/or security sensitive dangerous substances

 • have no condition that might impair your ability to operate as a blasting explosives user, such as colour blindness, deafness, epilepsy.